• Skip to main content

 This recipe fits into a loaf pan but you can double it and get it into an 8x8 dish instead.
 Either way, before you pour in the fudge to set you will want to prepare it with parchment paper.
 This not only keeps the fudge from sticking but is also the easiest way to lift the fudge out to slice.

 Make sure you cut a piece of parchment paper that is large enough to fit the pan and hang it over the edge generously.
 To hold it in place, here is my favorite parchment paper hack for no-bake recipes such as this fudge; use binder clips.
-If your pan does not have a very thick edge, medium binder clips are the best way to hold the parchment in place.
-These little clamps hold the parchment paper in place with ease.

 Easy Old-Fashioned Peanut Butter Fudge prep loaf pan with parchment paper held with binder clips

-How to Make No-Bake Peanut Butter Fudge
+How to Make Fudge in the Microwave

 Begin by bringing your butter to room temperature.
 You want it a bit soft so that it will cook in the same amount of time as the peanut butter.
-This easy fudge recipe is done by cooking the peanut butter and butter in the microwave.

 Easy Old-Fashioned Peanut Butter Fudge softened butter added to peanut butter in a microwave safe bowl